 Note that per-project Thanks and Support pages are allowed to recognize specific vendors who have donated services or licenses to the project, or who are well-known vendors who provide outside support for the project.
 However these must be factual entries, not advertisements, and must not show favoritism to any particular vendor(s).
 Recommended best practices for Thanks and Support pages are provided.

-PMCs are responsible for addressing any infringing use of their project's marks by third parties.
+PMCs are responsible for evaluating and if needed addressing any infringing use of their project's marks by third parties that are reported to them.
 The PMC must work to contact potentially infringing parties to ask them to respect Apache marks and attribute them to the ASF.
 In many cases, a friendly note reminding a third party that Apache project names are our trademarks, and they are important to us is sufficient to get third parties to respect our marks.
 PMCs and committers should use the Apache Trademark Use Reporting Guidelines in deciding how to contact third parties.

 Contact trademarks@ for suggested email templates to use in first contacting third parties, or if there is any difficulty in having the PMC make the first contact.
 Templates are available at svn.apache.org/repos/private/committers/brand